cloudfoundry/cc-api-v3-style-guide/README.md

 * **title**: Human-readable unique descriptor for the class of error.
 Intended to help troubleshooting.
 * **code**:  Numerical, unique identifier for the class of error.
 Intended to help troubleshooting.

+### Error Messages

+Error messages should be descriptive and gramatically correct, so they can be surfaced by API clients without need for modification.

+Each error message **MUST**:
+- Start with a capital letter
+- Be one or more complete English sentences
+- Conclude with a full stop (`.`)

 #### Example

 ```json